Philip Yordan: Anna Lucasta

 Yordan had hired several writers to rewrite Anna Lucasta before the play premiered on Broadway.
 In 1947, Lee Richardson, Antoinette Perry and Brock Pemberton sued Yordan for not paying them.
 The American Negro Theater was contracted to receive five percent of all production rights and two percent of the subsidiary rights for Anna Lucasta if the play went on the road with a different cast, however they received considerably less than that for the Broadway show and none at all for the tour or any of the films.
 When Anna Lucasta went to Broadway, the new production retained only a few of the ANT actors.

-The first film adaption in 1949 was produced by Yordan with a Polish American family like in his original version.
-The other, made in 1958 had an all-black cast like the American Negro Theater production, and starred Eartha Kitt, Sammy Davis Jr., and Henry Scott.
+The first film adaption in 1949 was produced by Yordan with a Polish American family as in his original version.
+The other, made in 1958 had an all-black cast as the American Negro Theater production, and starred Eartha Kitt, Sammy Davis Jr., and Henry Scott.
 Only Yordan retained a writing credit for both films.